-A description of the process used by the Board, consistent with WIOA 0 (d), to provide no more than 30-day public comment period before submission of the plan modification including an opportunity to have input into the development of the Local Plan, particularly for representatives of businesses, education, and labor organizations.
-Comments submitted during the public comment period that represent available to public through electronic and other means, such as public hearings and local news media, and submitting to the Texas Workforce Commission (TWC) any comments that express disagreement with the plan modifications.
+A description of the process used by the Board, consistent with WIOA 0, to provide no more than 30-day public comment period before submission of the plan modification available to public through electronic and other means, such as public hearings and local news media, and submitting to the Texas Workforce Commission (TWC) any comments that express disagreement with the plan modifications.

-A notice will be sent out via e-blast and social media on Monday, January 9, 2023 regarding the availability of the draft revised version 2021-20245 Strategic Business Plan.
+A notice will be sent out via e-blast and social media on Monday, January 9, 2023 regarding the availability of the draft revised version 2021-2024 Strategic Business Plan.
 It will be available for review and public comment on the organization's website, www.workforcesolutionscb.org until 5 p.m.
 Tuesday, February 7, 2023 until 5 pm.

-- i.
-Date of publication Monday January 9, 2023 - ii.
-Public Meetings will be held on Friday, February 10, 2023 at 12:00 pm, Staples Career Center, 520 N. Staples Street, Corpus Christi, Texas 78401. - iii.
+- No public comments were received. - i.
+Date of publication Monday, January 9, 2023 - ii.
+Public Meetings will be held on Friday, February 10, 2023 at 12:00 pm, Staples Career Center, 520 N. Staples Street, Corpus Christi, Texas 78401. - Mr. Al Arreola and Ms. Hope Rangel, United Chamber of Commerce Corpus Christi, attended the Listening Session and was presented with a presentation by Alba Silvas, Director of Programs and Planning. - iii.
 Final date of comment period Tuesday, February 7, 2023 - iv.
-Written comments can be submitted electronically to alba.silvas@workforcesolutionscb.org, delivered via mail or in person by Tuesday, February 7, 2023 before 5pm to the Board Administrative offices to Alba Silvas, Director of Programs and Planning at 400 Mann St. Suite 800, Corpus Christi TX 78401.
+Written comments can be submitted electronically to alba.silvas@workforcesolutionscb.org delivered via mail or in person by Tuesday, February 7, 2023 before 5pm to the Board Administrative offices to Alba Silvas, Director of Programs and Planning at 400 Mann St. Suite 800, Corpus Christi TX 78401.